Your Post 16 Options

 - Use Careerscape (looks at jobs connected to subjects)

-- Look at college prospectus to see what is available just to start thinking
+- Look at different college prospectuses and see what is available.